 - We are called to work together and complement one another’s strengths and weaknesses.
 When marriage was instituted in the Garden of Eden, it was because Adam needed a “helper.”
 Genesis tells us that Adam’s helper was created to be “just right for him.”
 (Genesis 2:18)

-- A strong marriage is the building block to a strong family.
+- A strong marriage is a building block of a strong family.
 God blessed the marriage of Adam and Eve and commanded them to be “fruitful and multiply.”
 God desired for Adam and Eve to train up sons and daughters who would serve Him.
 (Genesis 1:28 & Psalm 78:5-7)

 - Marriage was designed to reflect the relationship between Christ and His church.
 For husbands, this involves a sacrificial love – one that presents his wife as holy and blameless before others.
 Wives are called to submit to their husbands – to honor and obey him as he serves the Lord.
 (Ephesians 5:22-33 & Isaiah 62:5)